-Banks Should Beware the Regulatory Exclusion in D&O Insurance PoliciesAdded by Hawley Troxell in Articles & Publications, Banking Law on January 7, 2014
+Banks Should Beware the Regulatory Exclusion in D&O Insurance PoliciesAdded by Hawley Troxell in Articles & Blogs, Banking Law on January 7, 2014

 A recent Federal Deposit Insurance Corporation bulletin warns banking institutions about exclusions in directors and officers insurance (D&O) policies that can significantly reduce the value of the policies.
 Although phrased generally, the FDIC’s guidance is targeted at the re-emergence of the so-called regulatory exclusion.

 The regulatory exclusion in a D&O policy excludes coverage for lawsuits by federal and state banking regulators against bank directors and officers.
 D&O insurers introduced the regulatory exclusion during the savings and loan crisis of the late 1980s, when it was commonly included in bank D&O policies.
 Between then and the aftermath of the financial crisis of 2008, D&O insurers backed away from this provision, and it ceased to be a common feature of bank D&O policies.

 Since 2008, however, the regulatory exclusion has found new momentum in the marketplace, particularly when a troubled institution renews its policy.
 Although the wave of bank failures following the 2008 crisis has largely abated, (i) many banks, particularly community banks, remain in a weakened state and could be viewed by their D&O insurer as bad risks and (ii) the FDIC is still working through the backlog and is actively pursuing litigation related to banks that failed several years ago in some cases.